RubyMine supports developing, running, and debugging Dart code.

 *.dart files, and allows you to edit them

 Dart files are marked with the icon.

-Dart is intended for developing client-side and server-side applications.
+Dart is intended for developing Web and command-line applications.
 RubyMine supports both workflows.

-- For running and debugging the server-side code, RubyMine provides a dedicated run/debug configuration of the type Dart Command Line Application.
+- For running and debugging Dart command-line applications, RubyMine provides a dedicated run/debug configuration of the type Dart Command Line Application.

-To run and debug the client-side code in a browser, you either need to use the Dartium browser
+To run and debug a Dart Web application in a browser, you either need to use the Dartium browser

 When the Dart development support is enabled, see Preparing for Dart Development, RubyMine provides full coding assistance, which involves:

 - Code completion for keywords, labels, variables, parameters and functions.

 - Numerous code inspections and quick-fixes.